SAP-samples/abap-cheat-sheets/README.md

 ## ⚡ Known Issues
 - Only one user on the system may import this repository as all object names must be globally unique.
 If you receive an error that the objects already exist when trying to import, search the system for classes named `ZCL_DEMO_ABAP*`.
 Someone has already imported the content in the system and you can simply check out that imported version.
 - Since the repository contains self-contained examples, i. e. they work, for example, with demo database tables included in the repository (note that these tables are filled in the course of method executions), all demo artifacts must be imported so that all examples work.
 - For the import into an on-premise system, note the following: The demos cover ABAP syntax irrespective of the ABAP release so as not to scatter information and to have the info in one go.
 Hence, there may be syntax that is not yet available with the ABAP version of your on-premise system.
 In that case, you might want to comment out affected code sections if an activation fails.
+Note that especially for the RAP examples, at least ABAP version 7.56 is required.
 - Regarding potential code check warnings, for example, for the many strings in the code, not using an `ORDER BY` clause or messages regarding using `SELECT *`, the code purposely renounces pragmas and pseudo comments to keep the code fairly simple and to focus on the available ABAP syntax.
 See also the [Disclaimer](#%EF%B8%8F-disclaimer).

 ## 🛈 Further Information